+- "Front door" to the school community and the public

 - Welcome center

 - Administrative duties, conference, discipline, health support, counseling and student support

 - Staff support collaboration and access to materials

 - Consultation and meetings

 - Student support

 - Parent support

-Provide a welcoming entry and 'front door' to the community.
+Provide a welcoming entry and reception area that serves as a 'front door' to the community.

-Promote preventing confrontation. and Lounge.
+Promote collaboration preventing confrontation.